|Understanding The Issue

 Fewer insured, higher premiums

 The Congressional Budget Office (CBO) and Joint Committee on Taxation (JCT) studied what would happen if the PPACA were dismantled this year.
 The largest effects would start next year, as insurance companies and people already have plans locked in for this year.

 Click here to read the Congressional Budget Office analysis.

 The healthiest could buy coverage outside the exchange

 Without the mandate, people would be free to buy policies outside the exchanges.
-Those policies, however, might not cover things such as preventive care that Obamacare required.
+Those policies, however, might not cover things such as preventive care that ObamaCare requires.
 They also would be able to discriminate against those with pre-existing conditions - making insurance for those people even more costly.